 Okay, so, yes it says it’s not foundation or concealer but it…is?
-And it does actually function as both–at least I think it does as someone who has a fairly minimal approach to makeup these days!
+And it does function as both–at least I think it does as someone who has a fairly minimal approach to makeup these days!

-To give you some background, I was a die-hard fan of Beautycounter’s SkinTwin concealer and used that as my base makeup on most days (I.E. in place of foundation because COVID happened and my makeup routine got majorly pared down!) but they put a halt on production because of a packaging issue (the applicator kept breaking!) so I needed to find something to tide me over in the interim.
+To give you some background, I was a die-hard fan of Beautycounter’s SkinTwin concealer and used that as my base makeup on most days (I.E. in place of the foundation because COVID happened and my makeup routine got majorly pared down!) but they put a halt on production because of a packaging issue (the applicator kept breaking!) so I needed to find something to tide me over in the interim.

 This stick came along at the perfect time, or else I probably wouldn’t have considered ordering it.
-And I do still have a bit of of the BC concealer left so I’ve been playing around with both to compare.
+And I do still have a bit of the BC concealer left so I’ve been playing around with both to compare.
 I love both, and I still use both!